fbpx

 They can also be used to create a simple stone walkway.
 Without having to prepare the soil first, you can use them more freely and give a “natural” feel.
 Simply lay them directly on the ground to create a charming path made out of pavers.

-Getting Rid of Old Pavers – Final Thoughts
+Getting Rid of Old Pavers: Our Final Thoughts

 Again, in the end, old pavers are still pavers.
 You are sure to find a new home for them if you’re a DIY aficionado.

-At best, you can reuse them in several different places and projects around the house.
-At worse, they are still made out of concrete, which is an expensive material, so you can crush them and use them as gravel.
+At best, you can reuse them in several places and projects around the house.
+At worst, they are still made out of concrete, which is an expensive material, so you can crush them and use them as gravel.

-For 20 years they have been providing the best products and high-quality services.
-Give them a call right now at +1 941 586 9140 for a free estimate on your hardscape project.
+For 20 years, we have been providing the best products and high-quality services.
+Give us a call right now at +1 941 586 9140 for a free estimate on your hardscape project.

 Leave a comment